guozheng-git/pymol-scripts/README.md

 autoplay3: use left (last object), right (next object), F5(pause & resume), F6 (print current object name) to check thousand-level scale of PDB files.

 StyleToggleQtPlugin2: packaged “github.com/FridrichMethod/PyMOLScripts/blob/main/configs/.pymolrc” as a PyMOL plugin to facilitate switching between the default view and customized views.

+addFIXEDlabels_gz.py：An extended version of the dl_binder_design addFIXEDlabels script that does not require a trb file.